ctfhacker/bombly/README.md

 python dfly-loader-wsr.py
 ```

-I believe dragonfly should work with Dragon NaturrallySpeaking, however, I did not use it.
+I believe dragonfly should work with Dragon NaturallySpeaking, however, I did not use it.

 ## Commands available